cssh-rwth/fairceptron-notebooks/README.md

 ## Fairness perception analysis

 These notebooks represent examples of how data obtained from a FairCeptron survey could be analyzed.
 Beforehand, participants' responses must be exported from MongoDB in CSV (or JSON) format.
-This repo includes demo data and notebooks for the following analyses:
+This repo includes notebooks for the following analyses:

 - **participant statistics**: general statistics on demographics of users who completed the survey
 - **significance**: significant spearman correlations between user ratings and all features for selection and ranking questions